 * Check park and recreation websites and social pages for the most up-to-date rink and sledding hill conditions.

 3. Stroll picturesque downtowns.

 If you're dreaming of small town winter scenes straight from the Hallmark movies, look no further.
 The Fox Cities is made up of 19 communities, many of which perfectly blend historic charm, natural elements, and modern amenities.

 Stroll, shop, snack, and sip in historic downtown Neenah, Menasha, Appleton, Little Chute, Kaukauna, Hortonville, and other Fox Cities communities.
-Check off that holiday shopping list with A Very Neenah Shopping Spree - Holiday Edition and other shop local opportunities or some of these 30 local boutiques shop.
+Check off your list by searching these shop local opportunities or some of these 30 local boutiques shop.

 4. Warm up with a hearty meal or good drink.

 From a classic supper club meal to a modern small plate delicacy to warm drinks, restaurants and coffeehouses in the Fox Cities can fit your taste.
 Whether you are looking for ethnic fare at Zacatecas Mexican Grill and Tequila Lounge, a classic fish fry at VanAbel's, a sip of coffee downtown at Copper Rock Coffee Co., or a taste of a chef-prepared, scratch kitchen-style meal at Field and Fire, fill your belly and your heart this season with a meal from a Fox Cities restaurant.

 5. Opt for an engaging educational experience.